andrewcharlesjones/multi-group-GP/README.md

 The multi-group Gaussian process (MGGP) is a generalization of a traditional GP to the setting in which observations are partitioned into a set of known subgroups.

-The multigroupGP package is written using [JAX](https://github.com/google/jax), a computing framework designed for autodifferentiation, just-in-time (JIT) compilation, and fast parallel computation.
+The multigroupGP package is primarily written using [JAX](https://github.com/google/jax).

 ## Installation

-The MGGP software can be installed with `pip`:
+The MGGP Python package can be installed with `pip`:

 `pip install multigroupGP`